SonOfJ/MKS21X-FinalProject/README.md

 1/9/19
 Jason: Did some failed experiments with JFrames.
 1/12/19
 Jason: Finalized the boundaries.
 Added code to test argument inputs.
+Changed names of some of the classes, finished up with launcher class, and started work on maps.